 How does regenerative medicine improve quality of life?

 A father with a torn rotator cuff could return to playing with his children more quickly.
 An athlete with injured knees may never have returned to the field without regenerative medicine.
-A wife with a rare form of acute leukemia (blood cancer) may be able to replace her red blood cells with live, healthy cells using a stem cell therapy bone marrow transplant.
+A wife with a rare form of acute leukemia (blood cancer) may replace her red blood cells with live, healthy cells using a stem cell therapy bone marrow transplant.

 What about Lori Mills?